williamdlees/AmberUtils/docs/Preptools.md

 The ATOM records for the specified range of residues are copied from the replacement file, replacing any ATOM records for those residues in the input file.
 As ANISOU records are not used in MD simulation and can make the ATOM records harder to read and check, an option allows them to be removed.

 The tool will report any residue substitutions that are made as a result of the replacement (it will not report changes in atomic co-ordinates).
 It will warn if histidines are inserted, as the protonationn may need to be reviewed.
 See [**this page**](Substitutions.md) for typical usage scenarios.

+## RenameChain

+	usage: RenameChain.py [-h] infile outfile old_id new_id

+	Rename (re-letter) the specified chain.
+If there are multiple chains with the same id in the pdb file, only the first is renamed.

+	positional arguments:
+	  infile      input file (PDB format)
+	  outfile     output file (PDB format)
+	  old_id      current chain id (single letter)
+	  new_id      desired chain id (single letter)

+	optional arguments:
+	  -h, --help  show this help message and exit